+As reported in the previous 2021 Environmental and Rehabilitation Compliance Report, shale extraction continued to be conducted within the existing quarry pit.

+It is expected in the 2023 that the new extraction area to the west will be utilised.
+This area was surveyed and stripped in the 2020 Reporting Period.

-As reported in the previous 2018 Environmental and Rehabilitation Compliance Report, shale extraction continued to be conducted within the existing quarry pit.
-There were no activities during the 2019 Reporting Period that required land disturbance beyond the existing quarry pit and as such no new rehabilitation works were undertaken.
-Rehabilitation of previously disturbed areas prior to the 2019 Reporting Period have been historically completed and are currently in monitoring and maintenance phases as part of an internal environmental management program.
+Rehabilitation of previously disturbed areas to the north and east prior to the 2022 Reporting Period have been historically completed and are currently in monitoring and maintenance phases as part of an internal environmental management program.

-Site quarrying and rehabilitation works during the 2019 Reporting Period were consistent with the proposed yearly activities presented in the Mining Operations Plan (MOP) approved in 2015.
+Site quarrying and rehabilitation works during the 2022 Reporting Period were consistent with the proposed yearly activities presented in the Rehabilitation Management Plan (RMP) formerly Mining Operations Plan (MOP) approved in 2015.